nmrastogi/producer_consumer/README.md

 ## Notes

-- The Kafka consumer automatically handles coordinator initialization errors
+- **Topic Management**: Both producer and consumer delete and recreate the "jobs" topic to ensure a fresh start
+- **Partition Distribution**: The producer uses a Hash balancer with unique keys (p1-m0, p1-m1, etc.) to distribute messages across all 3 partitions
-- The consumer group "worker-group" allows multiple consumers to share the workload
+- **Consumer Group**: The "worker-group" consumer group allows multiple consumers to share the workload via partition assignment
-- The producer auto-creates the "jobs" topic if it doesn't exist
+- **Load Balancing**: With 2 consumers and 3 partitions, Kafka assigns:
+  - Consumer 1: Partitions 0 and 1
+  - Consumer 2: Partition 2
-- Kafka needs 30-60 seconds to fully initialize the consumer offsets topic
+- **Initialization**: Kafka needs 30-60 seconds to fully initialize the consumer offsets topic
+- **Error Handling**: The consumer automatically handles coordinator initialization errors and timeouts
+- **KRaft Mode**: The `KAFKA_OFFSETS_TOPIC_*` environment variables are important for KRaft mode to work properly
 - Both programs demonstrate concurrent processing patterns in Go
-- The `KAFKA_OFFSETS_TOPIC_*` environment variables are important for KRaft mode to work properly

 ## License